Frustrated by the leak in your shower?

 The materials used for building your home like wood studs, plywood sub-floors and drywall can be severely damaged and will support mold when repeatedly exposed to water.

 You probably haven't wondered what happens to a shower on a daily basis until you have water leaking from your ceiling.
 Or the drywall/paint by your shower is bubbling and peeling.
-To prevent these scenarios from occurring we need to understand the way shower stalls have been constructed in the past and what we can do to prevent water damage today.
+To prevent these scenarios from occurring we need to understand the way shower stalls have been constructed in the past and what we can do to prevent water damage using modern waterproofing methods.

-This video explains and shows the traditional/old method of constructing a shower stall with tiled walls and floors.
-The reason why water leaks into the tile backing material and why this method starts to fail immediately after construction.
-It also explains why the caulk and grout on your lower shower walls are showing signs of mold and mildew.
+This video explains the traditional/old method of constructing a shower stall with a pan liner and improper waterproofing.
+You can see the reason why water leaks pass the tile and to the substrate material and why this method starts to fail almost immediately after construction.
+It also explains why the caulk and grout on your lower shower walls are always showing signs of mold and mildew no matter how much you clean.
+The water that is trapped in the pan liner could also cause foul odors as the water is stagnant and becomes contaminated with soaps and oils from showering.

 As you can see in the video, the wall backing material is installed after the floor/wall rubber pan installation.
 This means another waterproofing system must now be installed.
 Often times it is skipped as there is a myth that the tile and grout are waterproof.
 We use Schluter Waterproofing System in all of our shower rebuilds and new construction.
 Schluter waterproofing products provide excellent waterproofing protection and peace-of-mind behind your shower walls and other tiled elements subject to moisture and movement.